vtrpldn/digital-garden/src/posts/how-to-add-a-three-dimensional-pink-rubber-duck-to-your-website-with-react-three-fiber-.md

 title: How To Add a Three-Dimensional Pink Rubber Duck to Your Website With react-three-fiber
 date: 2020-08-13
 tags:
+  - javascript
+  - react
-  - css
+  - webdev
-  - codenewbie
+  - tutorial
 layout: layouts/post.njk
 ---

-_This article was originally posted in the DEV Community._
+_This article was [originally published](https://dev.to/vtrpldn/how-to-add-a-three-dimensional-pink-rubber-duck-to-your-website-with-react-three-fiber-4k3d) in the DEV Community._

+---

 I don't know about you but I _love_ learning stuff in a silly way.